The Expression Above Can Also Be Written In The Form

 Building upon these fundamental principles, we can employ a variety of techniques to rewrite expressions:

 1. Simplifying by Combining Like Terms: This involves identifying terms with the same variable raised to the same power and combining their coefficients.
-For example, in the expression 3x + 2y + 5x - y, the terms 3x and 5x are like terms, as are 2y and -y.
+As an example, in the expression 3x + 2y + 5x - y, the terms 3x and 5x are like terms, as are 2y and -y.
 Combining them results in 8x + y.

 • Greatest Common Factor (GCF): Finding the largest factor that divides all terms in the expression.